greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 ## Modular validation

-Themis allows you to extract duplicated validation into model.
+Themis allows you to extract duplicated validations into module for reuse.
 Usually rails applications are small enough so you don't need it.
 But sometimes you do.